Dream (Lisa song): Composition and lyrics

 "Dream" was written by Lisa with the song's producers Shintaro Yasuda and her0ism as well as Felicia Ferraro and Ali Tamposi.
 The lone ballad on Alter Ego, the song's vulnerable lyrics, soft vocals, and "lullaby-esque" production stands out for showing a rare glimpse of the real Lisa outside of her alter egos.
 She sings candidly about a past heartbreak that she misses deeply and how she hopes for a future where they can reconnect, even just as friends.
+In her 2026 documentary film Always Lalisa, Lisa divulged that "Dream" was written about a past relationship that she had kept private and that she sought the person's approval before releasing the song.

 Over a "sparse but sparkling keyboard", Lisa sings a series of questions to her ex in the first chorus: "Are you happy?
 Are you sad? / Are you always gonna hate me for that night in Tokyo?"
 She explains that at the time of the split she "hoped that it’d be open-ended," but in fact was firmly closed.
 In a "lush chorus filled with heavenly synths", Lisa wistfully reminisces and shares that she has "Been drowning in dreams lately / Like it’s 2019, baby," adding a timestamp to the relationship.
 However, she realizes her dreams are an impossible fantasy in the chorus' final line, singing "If all that we were is all that we’ll ever be / It’s bittersweet / At least a girl can dream."
 A "snapping beat" drops in the second verse as Lisa desperately attempts to glean anything from her ex's friends.
 In the bridge, she accepts that the dreamed reunion is "only in my mind" but can't help but pretend, putting "makeup on just to fall asleep" and "playin’ three nights on the stereo," speculated to be a reference to "3 Nights" by Dominic Fike.
 Lisa understands by the final chorus that she can't live in her dreams and ends with the heartbreaking question "Can we be friends at least?"